binarytrails-ai/aiagent-workshop/docs/docs/01-lab-1-using_github_models.md

 ## Welcome to the hands-on labs! 🎉

 In this lab, you will learn how to interact with Large Language Models (LLMs) using Semantic Kernel.
-This will give you a solid foundation for building AI agents and applications using Semantic Kernel.

-You will also explore how to use GitHub Models, which are free to use and provide a great way to prototype and experiment with AI models.
+You will use [GitHub Models](https://github.com/marketplace?type=models), which are free and provide a great way to prototype and experiment with different Large Language Models (LLMs).

 ---